zwang154/lys_instr/docs/_sources/lys_instr_/tutorial_/scanGUI.rst.txt

 .. image:: /lys_instr_/tutorial_/scan_5.png

-We can add a second scan loop that repeats the first scan loop by right-clicking the blank space again and selecting "Add new scan."
+We can add a second scan loop that repeats the first scan loop by right-clicking the blank space again and selecting **Add motor scan.**
 Similarly, we choose the "x" axis for a linear scan from 0 with a step of 0.1 for 10 steps.

 .. image:: /lys_instr_/tutorial_/scan_6.png